-TFFR is required to report in its Comprehensive Annual Financial Report (CAFR) for the current fiscal year ending June 30, 2012 that actual contributions received in FY 2012 were less than the ARC.
-The FY 2012 8.75% statutory rate was 66.5% of the 13.16% ARC determined by the last valuation.
-Next year, the CAFR for FY 2013 will show that the 10.75% statutory rate is 82.6% of the 13.02% ARC.
+TFFR is required to report in its Comprehensive Annual Financial Report (CAFR) for the current fiscal year ending June 30, 2013 that actual contributions received in FY 2013 were more than the ARC.
+The FY 2013 statutory rate of 10.75% was 113.3% of the 9.49% ARC determined by the last valuation.
 There are no other accounting consequences for the state or the other school districts that sponsor TFFR, since it is a cost-sharing, multiple-employer retirement system.